AmitKumarDas/Decisions/blogs/oep/0001_cstor_day2_ops.md

 ### Motivation
 Storage as an infrastructure requires proper maintainenance to serve the needs of higher order applications.
 We shall try to cover these activities as Day 2 operations.
-Day 2 as the name suggests are the activites that a storage admin would like to perform after initial storage related provisioning is done and applications have started to make use this storage.
+Day 2 as the name suggests are the activites that a storage admin would like to perform after initial storage related provisioning is done and applications have started to make use of this storage.

 ### UseCases
 #### Add or Remove Disks